Silvis City Council upholds dismissal of worker, denies grievance

 The items that were unanimously approved included:

-- Purchasing of a command vehicle for the fire department at a cost not to exceed $50,000.
+- Purchasing a command vehicle for the fire department at a cost not to exceed $50,000.

 - Attaching Coaltown Road to a gravity feed sewer at a cost not to exceed $7,500.